Urbandale Community School District

 Urbandale Community School District is a public school district headquartered in Urbandale, Iowa.

 It serves a portion of the Urbandale city limits, and is entirely in Polk County.

-In January 2018 the district presented a plan to replace four elementary schools built in the 1950s and 1960s-Jensen, Olmsted, Rolling Green and Valerius-with two new buildings.
+In January 2018 the district presented a plan to replace four elementary schools built in the 1950s and 1960s-Jensen, Olmsted, Rolling Green and Valerius with two new buildings.The two new buildings were named Olmsted and Valerius with Karen Acres becoming a year-round school.